aws/aws-cdk/docs/src/aws-construct-lib.rst

       ]
    });

-In the rare case where you wish to define a resource that doesn't have a corresponding ``cloudformation`` class (i.e. a new resource that was not yet published in the CloudFormation resource specification), it is possible to simply instantiate the :py:class:`cdk.Resource <@aws-cdk/cdk.Resource>`
+In the rare case where you want to define a resource that doesn't have a corresponding ``cloudformation`` class (such as a new resource that was not yet published in the CloudFormation resource specification), you can instantiate the :py:class:`cdk.Resource <@aws-cdk/cdk.Resource>` object:
-object:

 .. code-block:: ts